dannen/3d-spinner/README.md

 Updated 02/17/17:

 current:
-removed the debuging code.
+removed the debuging code.<br>
-refactored the code (again).
+refactored the code (again).<br>
-added ROTATION to the outer rings. reduced the size of the cylinders that make the holes in the outer rings. removed a lot of unnecessary code.
+added ROTATION to the outer rings.<br>
+reduced the size of the cylinders that make the holes in the outer rings.<br>
+removed a lot of unnecessary code.<br>

 older:
-Redid the math to better support spinners of 3 to 7 bearings.
+Redid the math to better support spinners of 3 to 7 bearings.<br>
-Added color to better show the different functions.
+Added color to better show the different functions.<br>
-Expanded fudge_factor to other loops in the code.
+Expanded fudge_factor to other loops in the code.<br>
-Added more comments to better explain variables, loops, math, etc.
+Added more comments to better explain variables, loops, math, etc.<br>
 Added debug function to print out variables in openscad.
-1 = on, 0 = off.
+1 = on, 0 = off.<br>

 An edit of the scad code from: